srinjaykarfa/BloodLink_Hack4Bengal/README.md

 ## 🌟 Overview

 BloodLink is a comprehensive MERN stack application designed to bridge the gap between blood donors and recipients.
-Built for Hack4Bengal, it features an AI-powered chat assistant, real-time donor matching, inventory management, and a responsive modern UI.
+Built for Hack4Bengal, it features an AI-powered chat assistant, real-time donor matching, inventory management, and a responsive modern UI/UX.

 ### 🎯 Key Features